Gendarme in New York: Plot

 Cruchot is released with a warning and a suggestion to visit a psychiatrist.
 After a Freudian episode with a psychiatrist Cruchot is relieved of his perceived visions.
 The captain sends him to find a real good cut of beef in order to make a proper French meal.
 Fumbling as usual, during a West Side Story parody scene he manages to help capture a wanted criminal and is honoured by a newspaper article the following day.
 While reading the article he notices a photograph of Nicole in an article about her romantic involvement with the Italian gendarme.
 He forces the Italian to reveal Nicole's whereabouts and proceeds to find her in the deli belonging to the Italian gendarme's family.
 He manages to take her away but they are both chased by the Sicilians who believe that Nicole was kidnapped.
 Cruchot and Nicole manage to escape by hiding in Chinatown and dressing as local Chinese couple.

 Meanwhile, the Italian gendarme solicits the help of the NYPD and other gendarmes present at the congress to help him find his lost love.
 Cruchot transports Nicole to the airport by taxi in a luggage chest.
 He fails to arrive because of a small traffic incident and is forced to release Nicole from her confinement.
 Through a series of incidents Cruchot and Nicole manage to evade the NYPD and Cruchot's captain at a construction site and return to their abandoned taxi, which takes them to the airport.

 At the airport Cruchot agrees to meet Nicole in the bar.
 When he arrives there she meets him dressed as an Air France flight attendant.
 She places him before a choice: either take the plane she will be flying on, thus risking discovery by the captain or make sure that they are late for their flight.
 Cruchot sabotages the gendarme's luggage making them late for the flight, while the captain sees a girl resembling Nicole fumbling with the airplane door.
 Cruchot manages to convince him that he is imagining things.

 The movie cuts to Saint Tropez where the gendarmes are welcomed by the townsfolk, their wives and Nicole.
 The movie ends with the captain discovering that Nicole is wearing a dress that Cruchot bought for her in America.
 He confronts Cruchot with his insubordination.

 Reception

-It was the fourth most popular film of 1965 in France, after The Sucker, Goldfinger and Thunderball, Gendarme in New York and before Mary Poppins, Fantomas Unleashed, God's Thunder and The Wise Guys.
+It was the fourth most popular film of 1965 in France, after The Sucker, Goldfinger and Thunderball, and before Mary Poppins, Fantomas Unleashed, God's Thunder and The Wise Guys.